tewarid/dotnet-tools/README.md

 ## UDP Tool

-Interactive UDP/IP client that may be used to establish IPv4 UDP sockets, and send/receive datagrams.
+Interactive UDP/IP client that may be used to establish IPv4 UDP sockets, send, and receive datagrams.

 ## WebSocket Tool